OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/setup.md

     zos init myproject 0.0.1

-This will create a `package.zos.json` file, which will contain all the information about your project.
+This will create a `zos.json` file, which will contain all the information about your project.
+For information about the format of this file, please see our [Advanced topics](advanced.md) section.

 You are now ready to start developing your application.
 To build an upgradeable application using ZeppelinOS, please follow our next guide, [Building upgradeable applications](building-upgradeable.md).